* Syrian army extends fight for Aleppo

 “The regime has tried for three days to regain Saleheddine, but its attempts have failed and it has suffered heavy losses in human life, weapons and tanks, and it has been forced to withdraw,” said Colonel Abdel-Jabbar al-Oqaidi, head of the Joint Military Council, one of several rebel groups in Aleppo.

-Oqaidi told Reuters late on Monday more than 3,000 rebel fighters were in Aleppo, but would not give a precise number.
+Oqaidi told Reuters that more than 3,000 rebel fighters were in Aleppo but would not give a precise number.

 The fighting has proved costly for the 2.5 million residents of Aleppo, a commercial hub that was slow to join the anti-Assad revolt that has rocked the capital, Damascus, and other cities.

-While rebels say they will turn Aleppo into the “grave” of the Assad government, thousands of residents have fled and those who remain face shortages of food and fuel and the ever-present risk of injury or death.
+Rebels say they will turn Aleppo into the “grave” of the Assad government.
+Thousands of residents have fled and those who remain face shortages of food and fuel and the ever-present risk of injury or death.